 In fact, according to the American College of Veterinary Internal Medicine (ACVIM), routine blood pressure screening for young, healthy dogs is not recommended for two reasons:

-- Primary hypertension in dogs (meaning high blood pressure not secondary to another disease) is much less common than in people.
+- Primary hypertension in dogs (high blood pressure not caused by another disease) is much less common in dogs than it is in people.

-However, there are some important exceptions to this that are critical to call out:
+However, there are some important exceptions that are critical to call out:

 - Routine blood pressure monitoring is very important if a dog has an underlying medical diagnosis which predisposes him or her to elevated blood pressure.
 Two good examples of this are renal (kidney) disease and Cushing’s syndrome in dogs.

-- Routine blood pressure monitoring is very important when a dog is on certain medications that impact blood pressure.
-Proin, a commonly prescribed urinary incontinence drug, is one example of a medication that may cause hypertension in dogs.
+- Routine blood pressure monitoring is very important when a dog is on certain medications that can impact blood pressure.

 What are the complications from hypertension in dogs?

-Hypertension itself will not cause problems for your dog.
-However, consistently high blood pressure, or systemic hypertension, will likely cause target-organ damage (TOD), which can have dangerous consequences for dogs.
-Organs typically affected by systemic hypertension include:
+Unless it’s severe, hypertension itself will not typically cause problems for your dog.
+However, consistently high blood pressure will likely cause target-organ damage (TOD), which can have dangerous consequences for dogs.
+Organs typically affected by chronic systemic hypertension include:

-- Brain: High blood pressure can cause depression, lethargy, anxiety, or seizures in dogs.
+- Brain: High blood pressure can cause depression, lethargy, or seizures in dogs.

 - Heart and blood vessels: Hypertension can lead to congestive heart failure.
-This causes fluid in your dog’s lungs, which impedes breathing and oxygen delivery.
+Heart failure causes fluid build up in the lungs, which causes coughing and difficulty breathing.

 Cognitive dysfunction, vision problems, kidney disease, and heart failure already affect many senior dogs.
 Hypertension can worsen these conditions.

 For example, if your dog’s kidneys are slowly failing, high blood pressure can speed up the decline.
-If your dog has canine cognitive dysfunction, hypertension can contribute to already-present confusion and anxiety.
-Also, it can be particularly challenging to detect changes in dogs with cognitive dysfunction since these dogs often have little quirks you have grown accustomed to (and probably find quite endearing, too).
+If your dog has canine cognitive dysfunction, hypertension can contribute to already-present confusion and disorientation.

-Once your veterinarian reaches the conclusion that your dog has hypertension, treatment can help maintain normal blood pressure.
-The goal is to decrease the likelihood of TOD and optimize your dog’s quality of life.
+The goal of hypertension treatment is to decrease the likelihood of target-organ damage (TOD) and optimize your dog’s quality of life.

 Once your canine companion is on a good medication routine, your veterinarian will still want to check him or her regularly.
-It is important to continue to monitor blood pressure closely in case there are any changes in the pressures.
+Many of the conditions that cause secondary hypertension are progressive.
+It is therefore very important to continue to monitor blood pressure closely in case there are any changes in the pressures.
 If this happens, your veterinarian might need to adjust doses and medications again.

 In addition to managing blood pressure, it’s important to make your dog’s environment as comfortable and safe as possible.
-Behavior changes and anxiety brought on by hypertension may not fully resolve with treatment, particularly in dogs with cognitive dysfunction.
+Mental changes and differences in behavior brought on by hypertension may not fully resolve with treatment, particularly in dogs with cognitive dysfunction.

 You may find that your senior dog has anxiety at night, has trouble sleeping, and is up pacing the house at all hours.
 Also, night time can increase the risk of senior dogs being disoriented or slipping while walking.
-One solution I suggest are Dr. Buzby’s ToeGrips® dog nail grips to help improve traction so your dear old dog doesn’t slip and fall.
+In those cases, Dr. Buzby’s ToeGrips® dog nail grips can help improve traction so your dear old dog doesn’t slip and fall.

 Can a dog parent check a dog’s blood pressure at home?

-As your dog’s biggest advocate, you may be wondering if you can monitor your dog’s blood pressure at home using a human blood pressure cuff.
+If your dog is diagnosed with hypertension, you may be wondering if you can monitor high blood pressure at home using a human blood pressure cuff.
+In short, the answer is no.

 Here’s why at-home blood pressure monitoring may not be in your furry friend’s best interest:

-Finally, one of my veterinary colleagues shared a cautionary story of a dog who was diagnosed with hypertension by two veterinary facilities.
+Finally, one of my veterinary colleagues shared a cautionary story of a dog diagnosed with high blood pressure by two veterinary facilities.
 Both facilities recommended treatment for the dog.

 Over time, my veterinary colleague watched as the dog developed organ disease consistent with signs of hypertension (TOD).
 Sadly, my colleague believes high blood pressure was a contributing factor to the dog’s demise.